JSVillage/jsworkshopdocs/roles/expert.md

 # Format

-There are two formats that you can prepare materials for:
+There are two formats that you can prepare materials for: Lightning Talk and Workshop.

 ## Lightning Talk